snikhil17/Customer_Shopping_Intention/README.md

 # How to use.
 - Clone the Repository
+- Create a virtual environment (recommended but not compulsory)
+- Make sure you are in the Repository folder.
+- Run ``pipenv install`` to install all packages as per the dependencies required for this project.
-- Use ``python predict.py`` to run the app locally and then can check the prediction on the given dictionary of variables and values using ``python predict_test.py``
+- Use ``pipenv run predict.py`` to run the app locally and then can check the prediction on the given dictionary of variables and values using ``pipenv run predict_test.py``

 # Docker: